Chemical Industry News, Data & Insights

 Future Projects

-Carbon Centric is developing additional projects in Norway and the Nordics.
-A notable project at Kirkenær, in collaboration with Solør Bioenergi, aims to capture 32,000 tonnes of biogenic CO₂ annually by 2028, with plans to produce carbon dioxide removal certificates.
+Carbon Centric is developing additional projects, including a BECCS project at Kirkenær with Solør Bioenergi, targeting 32,000 tonnes of biogenic CO₂ capture annually.
+This project aims to produce carbon dioxide removal certificates by 2028.

 Strategic Goals